Rockstar Health & Fitness: Wyclef Jean

 When he was a teenager, his family moved to Newark, New Jersey, where he went to high school.
 It was there that he teamed up with his cousin Pras and friend Lauryn Hill, and created the iconic music group, The Fugees.
 Their biggest singles were “Ready or Not” and their remake of Roberta Flack’s “Killing Me Softly.”
 The band went on to sell over 15 million albums worldwide and their notoriety launched successful solo careers for all three artists.

-Wyclef is also a featured performer in several hit songs including: Shakira’s “Hips Don’t Lie” and Santana’s “Maria Maria”.
-He just released an incredible song with Avicii called “Divine Sorrow;” definitely put it on your workout playlist.
-His new album, Clefication, will be released in the upcoming Fall of 2015.
+Wyclef is also a featured performer in several hit songs including: Shakira’s “Hips Don’t Lie” and Santana’s “Maria Maria.”
+His incredible song with Avicii is called “Divine Sorrow;” definitely put it on your workout playlist.
+His album, Clefication, was released in Fall, 2015.
+In 2018, he is performing on The Carnival Tour.

-In addition to being a legendary rapper, musician, and producer, he is also politically active.
+Wyclef is also politically active in addition to being a legendary rapper, musician, and producer.
 In 2010, Wyclef ran for the President of Haiti, but shortly after his campaign began, he was disqualified since he had not lived in Haiti the previous five years.
 Nonetheless, he remains active to this day in a number of charitable causes supporting his country.

-As far as food, Wyclef continues the habits he learned from his mother while growing up in Haiti — eat from the earth and choose organic.
+As far as food, Wyclef Jean continues the habits he learned from his mother while growing up in Haiti.
+Eat from the earth and choose organic.
 This includes staying away from processed and manufactured foods.
 To stay healthy on the road, he travels with his own juicer, and I had the pleasure of learning his technique.
 As I was rushing to chop the fruit, he taught me to slow down and enjoy the process.
 Even the washing and chipping of the fruit is part of the experience, so slow down and enjoy.
 He turned our juicing session into a dance party, just as he did with our business meetings.
 He danced, moved his hips, and even sang “Hips Don’t Life.”
 I took his advice and enjoyed the experience.
-Oh, and the juice (pineapple, mango, apple, and orange): It was delicious.
+Oh, and the juice (pineapple, mango, apple, and orange), it was delicious.